 With proper budget planning and automated payments in place, managing personal loan debt can be simpler than managing credit card debt, the interest rate of which is usually variable.
 For comparison, personal loan interest rates can range between 5% to 36%, depending on your creditworthiness and the terms of the loan.
 But to be clear, since loan interest rates can easily exceed the rates on higher credit cards, this move only makes sense if you can get a personal loan with a lower interest rate than your credit card APR.

 If you are having issues with managing debt, we recommend getting in touch with your creditor first.
-Oftentimes — and especially now with the pandemic — lenders are willing to work with you in times of hardship.
+Oftentimes lenders are willing to work with you in times of hardship.
 Whether it’s deferring payments, negotiating a lower interest rate or monthly payment, or waiving fees, getting an accommodation from your lender will make it easier on you and your credit score in the long run.
+You may also be able to find help from free credit counseling services, which won’t provide you with money directly but can help you get your finances in order.

 Home improvement, whether it’s a renovation or repair, is another common reason to take out a personal loan.
 In the event of a leaking roof, termites, or utility issues, it may behoove you to get a personal loan to help with the significant up-front costs and pay back the expense over time.
 However, if you’re thinking about knocking out walls for an open floor plan or digging up the backyard to build a pool, consider whether this is an important reason to take on potentially tens of thousands in debt and what a reasonable loan amount would be.